AdibaAdi/SmartPantry-MealPlanning/README.md

     Create Your Own Recipes: Got a family recipe or a creative concoction?
 Easily add it to your personal recipe book within the app.
 Include ingredients, steps, and photos to guide others.

-    Meal Planning Made Easy: Organize your meals for the week with our intuitive meal planning tool.
-Save time and reduce stress by knowing exactly what's on the menu each day.

     Food Storage Tips: Learn the best practices for storing different types of food, ensuring longevity and freshness.
 SmartPantry offers advice on everything from pantry staples to perishable produce.

     Reduce Food Waste: By planning meals efficiently and storing food correctly, SmartPantry helps minimize waste and save money, adding to one of the innovative solution for global food challenge.